 From natural sandstone bridges that glow golden-red under the sun to rock formations unlike any other and one of the darkest night skies, Arches is understandably one of the most popular parks in the country.
 Many of the magnificent arches and stone features are fairly accessible to car-free travelers—especially for those on two wheels—so you don’t need to venture too far into backcountry for incredible sights.

-How to get there: Take the Elevated Transit bus from Salt Lake City to Moab’s Lions Transit Hub.
+How to get there: Take a Road Runner Shuttle from Salt Lake City to Moab’s Lions Transit Hub.
 From there, it’s a three mile walk or bike ride to the Arches Visitors Center on the new, car-free Moab Canyon Trail built specifically to alleviate traffic and car usage within the park.

 Cost: $100 round trip bus from Salt Lake.
 There is no extra charge for bringing a bike.

 Adventure: climbing, slacklining, hiking, biking.